-Reading guitar tablature (or tabs) is a skill that every guitarist should be acquainted with, whether they are beginners or professional musicians.
-It is a great tool that you can use to learn songs, solos, licks, or pretty much any musical fragment.
+Reading guitar tablature (or tabs) is a skill that every guitarist should be familiar with, whether they are beginners or professional musicians.
+Tabs are a great tool that you can use to learn songs, solos, licks, or pretty much any musical fragment.

-It is quite useful to show someone else something simple rather quickly, without having to write it out in standard notation.
+They are also quite useful to show someone else something simple quickly, without having to write it out in standard notation.

 Tabs are typically straightforward, but there are a few elements that you must know how to interpret.
-This guide will provide you with all the essential knowledge about guitar tabs to ensure that you’re making the most out of them every single time.
+This guide will provide you with all of the basic knowledge about guitar tabs that you’ll need to ensure that you’re making the most out of them every single time.

 - Introduction to Guitar Tabs